-- P&C underwriting risk is the risk of adverse change in the value of non-life liabilities.
-It also includes related risks such as those associated with expenses, deposits to cedents, reinsurance recoverables and reinsurance payables and interest income on funds withheld; - life underwriting risk is the risk of adverse change in the value of life and health liabilities.
-It also includes related risks such as those associated with deposits to cedents, reinsurance recoverables and reinsurance payables; - market risk is the risk of loss to balance sheet items (for instance provisions, payables, investments and debt) from change in the level of market prices; - credit risk is the risk of loss from the default or changes in the rating of insurance or investment counterparties; - operational risk is the risk of loss from inadequate or failed internal processes, personnel or systems or from external events.
+- life underwriting risk is the risk of adverse change in the value of life and health liabilities.
+It also includes related risks such as those associated with deposits to cedents, reinsurance recoverables and reinsurance payables and interest income on funds withheld; - market risk is the risk of loss to balance sheet items (for instance provisions, payables, investments and debt) from change in the level of market prices; - credit risk is the risk of loss from the default or changes in the rating of insurance or investment counterparties; - operational risk is the risk of loss from inadequate or failed internal processes, personnel or systems or from external events.
 Operational risk includes legal risks, and excludes risks arising from strategic decisions and reputational risks.

-Underwriting risks cover risks from business written to date and over the one year period.
+Underwriting risks cover risks from business written to date and over the one-year period.

-The risk categories are reported net of tax and net of risk mitigating measures.
+The risk categories are reported before tax and diversification.
 Reporting also shows:

 - Diversification.
 This is the impact of determining the joint capital requirements of the five risk categories.
 The aggregated capital requirement is less than the sum of the individual capital requirements because of SCOR's diversified portfolio which significantly reduces the likelihood of simultaneous occurrence of adverse experience and because losses in one area are offset by gains in another.
-See Section E.1.4.5 - Diversification for more details; - Taxes.
-For each modeled scenario, the internal model calculates the tax impact of the change in economic value.
+See Section E.1.4.5 - Diversification for more details; - Taxes. for each modeled scenario, the internal model calculates the tax impact of the change in economic value.